jito-foundation/stakenet/programs/steward/README.md

 }
 `$

-Yield score is a relative measure of the yield
+Note: Yield score is a relative measure of the yield returned to stakers by the validator, not an exact measure of its APY.

 ---